ad-si/RosettaGit/content/drafts/hello_world_text.md

 <+++++++.--------.<<<<<+.<+++.---.
 ```

 It can most likely be optimized, but this is a nice way to show
-how character printing works in Brainf*** :)
+how character printing works in Brainfuck :)

 ## Brat